1-davnor-1-people

 Model sanitary landfill where “crocs to go”

-Sto.
-Tomas is famous for its Municipal Eco-logical Park and Ecology Center, which has gained local and national attention.
+Santo Tomas is famous for its Municipal Eco-logical Park and Ecology Center, which has gained local and national attention.
 It has been yielding commendations since its inception in 2004, particularly from the Department of Environment and Natural Resources (DENR) as a “Model Site” and “Learning Institute”.

 While other eco-parks possess a beauty perfected by the touch of nature, the town brings into existence the true picture of a clean and green environment starting from scratch.

-Another rising tourist magnet in town is 10-hectare property where you can find 6,000 crocodiles.
+A rising tourist magnet in town is 10-hectare property where you can find 6,000 crocodiles.
 Located in Brgy.
 New Katipunan is the Philippines’ second largest producer of; farmed crocodiles owned by J.K.
 Mercado and Sons Agricultural Enterprises, Inc. (JKMSAEI).

-tagum musikahan
+tagum musikahan festival

 Tagum City "Musikahan Festival"